snek5000/snek5000/README.md

 #### Disadvantages

 - In development
-- Requires some basic knowledge of Python to use
+- Requires some basic knowledge of Python to use (*not really a big issue, to be honest*).
 - Modification of the API requires learning how [Snakemake](https://snakemake.readthedocs.io/en/stable/) functions and [how to write Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/templates/) (which are not so hard, btw)

-## Roadmap
 ## Contributing

 Contributions are welcome!
 You can help by testing out the code, filing issues